 Everything you need to know about the NHS tendering process

-If the contract of an NHS tender matches or exceeds the OJEU threshold, it must be procured via tendering.
-Contracts that are lower than the OJEU threshold can be quoted directly.
+Contracts that are lower than the Official Journal of the European Union (OJEU) threshold can be quoted directly.
+Whereas, if the contract of an NHS tender matches or exceeds the OJEU threshold, it must be procured via tendering.
 They can also be tendered through local authorities or Clinical Commissioning Groups (CCGs).

 Who is responsible for NHS procurement?

 In England, the NHS procurement is predominantly split between several organisations: